Criticism of TV Globo: Gol Flight 1907

-On the eve of the first round of voting, 29 September 2006, Gol Transportes Aéreos Flight 1907 crashed after a mid-air collision killing all 154 souls on board.
+On the eve of the first round of voting, 29 September 2006, Gol Transportes Aéreos Flight 1907 crashed after a mid-air collision killing all 154 people on board.
 Rede Globo did not focus on the tragic event.
 Instead, Jornal Nacional spent the program reporting about the "Dossiêgate" scandal.
 This scandal involved members of the Working Party were discovered paying cash for information that was critical to the candidates José Serra and Geraldo Alkmin.

 On the same day, an officer of the Brazil federal police invited four Rede Globo journalists to a private meeting and audio recorded the event.
 He passed to the journalists compact discs containing photographs of the members of the Working Party and the cash they used to purchase the dossier of information.
 The officer was heard on the recording asking the journalists to broadcast the images that evening on Jornal Nacional.
 Rede Globo responded to their lack of coverage of the aeroplane crash.

 The rumors that the Gol plane did not arrive on time in Brasília got to Jornal Nacional newsroom around 20:10, when the TV program was already on-air.
 From these rumors, a frantic race was initiated to verify what exactly had happened to the airplane, in order to avoid creating public panic.
 The first confirmation was, in fact, that the Gol plane that had disappeared since 18:10, but the Infraero would not confirm the route or the flight number.
 Without this information, it was impossible to divulge any information about the missing plane, without causing great distress to all those who had relatives or friends flying Gol.
 It was not just a few flights: on September 29th, 2006, 54 Gol aircraft took off.
 Each one could take up to 144 passengers; with an average occupancy of 80% of the seats.
 Gol calculates that it flew 6,200 people that day.
 Not divulging the flight number or the route would put all 54 flights under suspicion, a decision that a TV news program leader in ratings, watched by millions, could not take.
 While on-air, until 20:45, neither Jornal Nacional or any other TV news program from other networks got this information.

 — Rede Globo's explanation for its lack of coverage.